-- The state of conservation of properties should be given primacy in the work under the Convention, supported by a proactive approach to monitoring World Heritage Sites by the Advisory Bodies, as recommended by the recent Evaluation of the Global Strategy. - All parties should promote a more positive use of the monitoring processes of the Convention to lead to solutions to conservation issues.
-The List of World Heritage in Danger (LWHD) in particular should be used to encourage international cooperation for ensuring the early removal of properties from this list. - Consideration should be given to separating within the LWHD treatment of properties that are faced by developmental threats and neglect of management, where States Parties are more able to act quickly, and those suffering from natural and man-made disasters, including wars and conflicts, where long-term support is required. - In the interest of transparency, Advisory Bodies and the Secretariat should be encouraged to consult with the State Party concerned, prior to proposing a property on the LWHD, in order to seek consensus and identify the actions required that will be supported by including a property on the LWHD. - The Advisory Bodies should be enabled to provide direct technical support to States Parties for assessing and mitigating the impact of developmental projects on properties at the earliest possible opportunity, in order to reconcile conservation with development and to find practical solutions to pressing social and economic development issues while safeguarding the OUV of the property.
+- The long-term preservation and state of conservation of sites should be given primacy in the work under the Convention, supported by a proactive approach to monitoring World Heritage Sites by the Advisory Bodies, as recommended by the recent Evaluation of the Global Strategy. - All parties should promote a more positive use of the monitoring processes of the Convention to lead to solutions to conservation issues.
+The List of World Heritage in Danger (LWHD) in particular should be used to encourage international cooperation for ensuring the early removal of properties from this list. - Consideration should be given to separating within the LWHD treatment of properties that are faced by developmental threats and neglect of management, where States Parties are more able to act quickly, and those suffering from natural and man-made disasters, including wars and conflicts, where long-term support is required. - In the interest of transparency, Advisory Bodies and the Secretariat should be encouraged to consult with the State Party concerned, prior to proposing a property on the LWHD, in order to seek consensus and identify the actions required that will be supported by including a property on the LWHD. - The Advisory Bodies should be enabled to provide direct technical support to States Parties for assessing and mitigating the impact of developmental projects on properties at the earliest possible opportunity, in order to reconcile conservation with development and to find practical solutions to pressing social and economic development issues while safeguarding the OUV of the property. - There is a need to make use of the Convention as an engine for promoting sustainable development, focussing on local communities and incorporating poverty reduction aspects into management programmes. - Transparency, dialogue and consultation in Convention processes by all parties is also a critical part of better enabling communities to participate as partners in the Convention, and secure benefits associated with listing of Sites on the World Heritage List. - Open dialogue, transparency and ongoing communication between the Advisory Summary of the Director General's meeting on "The World Heritage Convention: Thinking Ahead"

-- There is a need to make use of the Convention as an engine for promoting sustainable development, focussing on local communities and incorporating poverty reduction aspects into management programmes. - Transparency, dialogue and consultation in Convention processes by all parties is also a critical part of better enabling communities to participate as partners in the Convention, and secure benefits associated with listing of sites on the World Heritage List. - Open dialogue, transparency and ongoing communication between the Advisory Bodies, the Secretariat and the States Parties are essential in all processes relating to monitoring the state of conservation of World Heritage properties.
+Bodies, the Secretariat and the States Parties are essential in all processes relating to monitoring the state of conservation of World Heritage properties.